mrkaye97/mrkaye97.github.io/_posts/building-zensearch-part-i.md

 So I figured I might try passively job hunting, which basically translates to "wait and see if something I'd be very interested in comes up."
 I had a shortlist of companies - many in Boston, some fully remote - that I thought I'd be interested in working at, based on my interests and their products or services.
 Some of them were the likes of Klaviyo (where I am now), Strava, AllTrails, and a few others.

 The problem, though, was that I didn't have a good way to find out when those companies posted a new job that was relevant to me without just checking their job boards every day, which I didn't want to do.
-Even at the simplest level: I was looking for data scientist jobs as those companies.
+Even at the simplest level: I was looking for data scientist jobs at those companies.
 But I wasn't aware of any sites or tools (think LinkedIn, etc.) that would notify me when _those specific companies_ posted new jobs that I'd be interested in _without spamming me with promoted content, etc._

 Out of this, ZenSearch was born.